awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

 In Materialize, a [cluster](https://materialize.com/docs/get-started/key-concepts/#clusters) is an isolated environment, similar to a virtual warehouse in Snowflake.
 When you create a cluster, you choose the size of its compute resource allocation based on the work you need the cluster to do, whether ingesting data from a source, computing always-up-to-date query results, serving results to clients, or a combination.

-In this case, you’ll create 1 new cluster containing 1 medium replica for ingesting source data from your Neon Postgres database.
+In this case, you’ll create 1 new cluster containing 1 medium replica for ingesting source data from your Neon LangChaindatabase.

 From a `psql` client connected to Materialize or from the Materialize **SQL Shell**, run the `CREATE CLUSTER` command to create the new cluster: